 Documentation in the outpatient medical record must include evidence of medication reconciliation and the date when it was performed.
-Any of the following meets criteria:

-- Documentation of the current medications with a notation that the provider reconciled the current and discharge medications. - Documentation of the current medications with a notation that references the discharge medications (e.g., no changes in medications since discharge, same medications at discharge, discontinue all discharge medications). - Documentation of the patient's current medications with a notation that the discharge medications were reviewed. - Documentation of a current medication list, a discharge medication list and notation that both lists were reviewed on the same date of service. - Documentation of the current medications with evidence that the patient was seen for post-discharge hospital follow-up with evidence of medication reconciliation or review.
+Any of the following meets criteria: - Documentation of the current medications with a notation that the provider reconciled the current and discharge medications. - Documentation of the current medications with a notation that references the discharge medications (e.g., no changes in medications since discharge, same medications at discharge, discontinue all discharge medications). - Documentation of the patient's current medications with a notation that the discharge medications were reviewed. - Documentation of a current medication list, a discharge medication list and notation that both lists were reviewed on the same date of service. - Documentation of the current medications with evidence that the patient was seen for postdischarge hospital follow-up with evidence of medication reconciliation or review.
 Evidence that the patient was seen for post-discharge hospital follow-up requires documentation that indicates the provider was aware of the patient's hospitalization or discharge. - Documentation in the discharge summary that the discharge medications were reconciled with the most recent medication list in the outpatient medical record.
 There must be evidence that the discharge summary was filed in the outpatient chart on the date of discharge through 30 days after discharge (31 total days). - Notation that no medications were prescribed or ordered upon discharge.
 Only documentation in the outpatient medical record meets the intent of the measure, but an outpatient visit is not required.
 Administrative Reporting Method Details:

-See value sets provided for administrative codes meeting measure numerator intent.

-2018 claims and registry specifications: The numerator Quality-Data Coding Options for Reporting Satisfactorily:

-Current Medications Documented

-Performance Met: G8427: Eligible clinician attests to documenting in the medical record they obtained, updated, or reviewed the patient's current medications.

-OR

-Current Medications not Documented, Patient not Eligible

-Denominator Exception: G8430: Eligible clinician attests to documenting in the medical record the patient is not eligible for a current list of medications being obtained, updated, or reviewed by the eligible clinician
+See value sets provided for administrative codes meeting measure numerator intent. #0419e Documentation of Current Medications in the Medical Record 2018 claims and registry specifications: The numerator Quality-Data Coding Options for Reporting Satisfactorily: Current Medications Documented Performance Met: G8427: Eligible clinician attests to documenting in the medical record they obtained, updated, or reviewed the patient's current medications.
+OR Current Medications not Documented, Patient not Eligible Denominator Exception: G8430: Eligible clinician attests to documenting in the medical record the patient is not eligible for a current list of medications being obtained, updated, or reviewed by the eligible clinician OR Current Medications with Name, Dosage, Frequency, or Route not Documented, Reason not Given.

-OR

-Current Medications with Name, Dosage, Frequency, or Route not Documented, Reason not Given.

 Performance Not Met: G8428: Current list of medications not documented as obtained, updated, or reviewed by the eligible professional, reason not given.
 Definitions include:

-Current Medications - Medications the patient is presently taking including all prescriptions, over-the-counters, herbals and vitamin/mineral/dietary (nutritional) supplements with each medication's name, dosage, frequency and administered route.
+Current Medications - Medications the patient is presently taking including all prescriptions, overthe-counters, herbals and vitamin/mineral/dietary (nutritional) supplements with each medication's name, dosage, frequency and administered route.
 Route - Documentation of the way the medication enters the body (some examples include but are not limited to: oral, sublingual, subcutaneous injections, and/or topical).

-Within the 2019 performance period eMeasure (v8), the numerator is defined as:

-"Medications Documented During Qualifying Encounter":
+Within the 2019 performance period eMeasure (v8), the numerator is defined as: "Medications Documented During Qualifying Encounter":

-"Qualifying Encounters During Measurement Period" QualifyingEncounterDuringMeasurementPeriod with ["Procedure, Performed": "Documentation of current medications (procedure)"] MedicationsDocumented such that MedicationsDocumented.relevantPeriod during QualifyingEncounterDuringMeasurementPeriod.relevantPeriod SNOMED-CT code (428191000124101) is used to capture the numerator.
+"Qualifying Encounters During Measurement Period" QualifyingEncounterDuringMeasurementPeriod with ["Procedure, Performed": "Documentation of current medications (procedure)"] Medications Documented such that Medications Documented.relevantPeriod during Qualifying Encounter During Measurement Period.relevant Period SNOMED-CT code (428191000124101) is used to capture the numerator.